About Pokémon Database

 Pokémon Black & White were released in March 2011 and we got a huge boost in traffic.
 The visitor numbers continued to stay high and Pokémon Database became one of the top 5 Pokémon fansites in the world.

 So what's next?
-Well I have a
+Well we have a ridiculously long

-I often get asked what I use to make the site.
 In fact, there is very little specialist software for making websites, most work is done in a text editor.

 This site uses the PHP programming language, with the CodeIgniter framework.
 The database is MySQL.
 Our old server was Apache but we have now switched to Nginx which is much faster.